Tiger bone wine: Typical ingredients

 Two kinds of tiger bone wine are sold: the true one, made with the bones of tigers and other felines; and the common tiger bone wine, containing bones obtained from various other species, such as dogs, pigs, bears and horses.
 The cost of "common" tiger bone wine is significantly cheaper than a "true" one.

 Variants

 The original ingredients are often commonly substituted with herbs, similarly as in the case of the liniment Dit Da Jow: even in those cases, the beverage is still referred to as "tiger bone wine."
-There are more than 200 variants, produced with angelica, licorice, scutellaria, and/or Ligusticum striatum (川芎 chuānxiōng), which generally generate the same effects and reactions in those who use them.
+There are more than 200 variants, produced with angelica, licorice, scutellaria, and/or Ligusticum chuanxiong (川芎 chuānxiōng), which generally generate the same effects and reactions in those who use them.
 Goat blood, python meat, psoralen, cockroaches, bezoars, moss, rhinoceros horns, and Cordyceps sinensis are sometimes included in the beverage.

 Production

 The production has not changed over the past centuries, using the following steps: